 More than 6 million U.S. children from ages 2 to 17 are currently diagnosed with attention deficit hyperactivity disorder (ADHD), according to the Centers for Disease Control and Prevention (CDC).
-The CDC also estimates that ⅔ of these children (64 percent) also have other co-occurring mental, emotional, or behavioral disorders (1).
+The CDC also estimates that two-thirds of these children (64 percent) also have other co-occurring mental, emotional, or behavioral disorders.

 According to the National Institute of Mental Health (NIMH), 1 out of 3 of those children will continue to have ADHD into their adult years.
-This means that 4.4 percent of American adults from ages 18 to 44 are living with diagnosable ADHD (2), along with their continuing co-occurring mental, emotional, or behavioral disorders.
+This means that 4.4 percent of American adults from ages 18 to 44 live with diagnosable ADHD, along with their continuing co-occurring mental, emotional, or behavioral disorders.

 As of yet, there is no known cause and no medical lab testing for identifying ADHD.
 ADHD is diagnosed based on behavioral data and the systematic ruling out of other possible medical issues.

 A 2014 study published in Drug and Alcohol Dependence found a strong correlation between addiction and ADHD.
 The study tracked 1,276 people from seven different countries (Hungary, Norway, France, Switzerland, Spain, Netherlands, and Sweden) who were suffering from and seeking help for substance abuse.
 The average rate of ADHD in the general population is about 6 to 9 percent.
 By comparison, the results showed that the average rate of ADHD in this addicted population was much higher, even after adjusting for other factors.
 In Norway, for example, 31.3 percent of the addicted population met the diagnostic criteria for ADHD.